 Source: Post & Courier, “Experts” Trump plan may cost builders,” by Maya Prabhu

-Carolina Services, (CSI) is Charleston’s premier commercial space planning and improvement company.
+When it’s time to build, renovate, or upfit your commercial space, call Carolina Services Inc. We are Charleston’s premier commercial space planning and improvement company.
 Contact CSI to see how we can help design, manage and implement innovative and cost effective solutions for your commercial space.